AjaxMultiCommentary/.github/profile/README.md

-## Ajax Multi-Commentary: data, models and tools
+## Ajax Multi-Commentary: code, data, and models

+Here is a comprehensive list of code, data, and models created during the Ajax Multi-Commentary project (AjMC), a four-year research project funded by the Swiss National Science Foundation ([grant PZ00P1_186033](https://data.snf.ch/grants/grant/186033)).

 ## Repositories